roboteur/classicbot-wheelii/README.md

 * Here's the link >> https://youtu.be/QHAiQ2GTEBQ

 ## Additional Notes
-* ENA and ENB refers to the speed of each motors.
+* ENA and ENB refers to the speed of each motor.

 ## Feel Free To Direct Message
 * Facebook: https://facebook.com/TheRoboteur